jrp244/byu-cs324/lab-socket-hunt/README.md

 ```

 If that initial message has values 1, 3985678983 (0xed90a287), and 7719
-(0x1e27) for level, user ID, and seed, respectively, the values stored in that
+(or, equivalently, 0x1e27) for level, user ID, and seed, respectively, the
-buffer might look like this, after it is populated:
+values stored in that buffer might look like this, after it is populated:

 ```c
 buf = { 0, 1, 0xed, 0x90, 0xa2, 0x87, 0x1e, 0x27 };